kd0aij/matrixpilot_old/MAVLink/README.txt

 * Downloaded source code for Mavlink (XML data structures) from dev branch here:- https://github.com/pixhawk/mavlink

-* Using QGroundControl 0.76 Beta on Windows, selected from menu:- Window / MAVLink View Selected Input File: location of file "message_definitions/common.xml" selected Output File: a directory in which to drop the generated *.h files However, this method produced a bug, with missing fields in key *.h files.
-  SO reverted to using pre-made include files from git repository (part of the above download).

-* Added in the file inttypes.h o the MAVLink include directory.
+* Added in the file inttypes.h to the MAVLink include directory.

 * Edited the QGroundControl website template to create matrixpilot_mavlink_bridge_header.h in the MAVLink include directory.